 There are many types of hunting, and the Goldendoodle may be good at any or all of these hunting sports, but hunting and retrieving waterfowl may well end up being their area of expertise.

-A Goldendoodle can be many things, companion, newspaper retriever, sleeping buddy, cat chaser, houseguest greeter, and hunting companion.
+A Goldendoodle can be a companion, newspaper retriever, sleeping buddy, cat chaser, houseguest greeter, and hunting companion.

 Their breed background, skills, and attributes lend them to this task.
 While for many of us dog lovers, this might not be the first choice for this breed, they have what is needed to be successful.

-Those who enjoy the sport don’t overlook this “teddy bear” breed; they will definitely surprise you!
+Those who enjoy the sport don’t overlook this “teddy bear” breed; they will surprise you!